NCDA Facilitating Career Development Training and Certification Program

-NCDA Facilitating Career Development Training provides individuals with relevant skills and knowledge to assist others in planning careers and obtaining meaningful work.
+NCDA Facilitating Career Development Training and Certification program provides individuals with relevant skills and knowledge to assist others in planning careers and obtaining meaningful work.
 Learn more below or register now!

 Established in 1913, NCDA is the premier provider of professional development in the career field.
 With a nationwide system of instructors, NCDA has prepared over 25,000 Career Services Providers and Facilitators for inter/national certification.

-Best Practices for Chapter 6 - Providing Career Services to Multicultural Populations.
+Best Practices for Chapter 11: Career Development Services for Clients with Disabilities

-Why Should I Consider Facilitating Career Development Training?
+Why Should I Consider Facilitating Career Development Training and Certification Program?

 As a participant, you will receive training in each of the 12 career development competencies.
 The training models hands-on and interactive teaching methods and provides opportunities to interact with colleagues from a variety of work settings.
 Since the course content covers 12 important competencies, there is plenty of opportunity to build skills and knowledge in areas that are new to you, as well as enhance and develop those that you use every day in your work.

-How Can I Get the Facilitating Career Development Training?
+How Can I Get the NCDA Facilitating Career Development Training and Certification Program?

-NCDA's Facilitating Career Development Training is available in two modes of delivery.
+NCDA's Facilitating Career Development Training and Certification Program is available in two modes of delivery.
 Individuals can attend traditional face-to-face classroom training or participate in the eLearning mode of delivery.
 Most instructors conduct an online course utilizing technology, such as Zoom, Webex, or similar, to conduct the required face-to-face instruction and remaining coursework on an online learning platform.
-Facilitating Career Development instructors have an extensive background in career counseling or planning and all of the Career Development Competencies.
+NCDA FCD Instructors have an extensive background in career counseling or planning and all of the Career Development Competencies.
 In addition, they have worked, taught, or trained in a variety of settings.
 Please visit the Training Calendar for a list of Facilitating Career Development classes.
 If you are considering being an eLearning student, take this brief self-assessment.

 What Will I Learn?